Manel18/Generic-Data-Structures/README.md

 Somethings could DEFINITELY be done better, so lets treat them as rough sketches ;)

+All of them are missing error checking, im leaving that for later, sorry ;)

 The following work (at least with (not extensive) tests i made):

 -> Linked List (needs cleaning)